 Entrepreneurship Gender Gap Study

-In addition, Village Enterprise also conducts and compiles our own original research.
+In addition, Village Enterprise also conducts and compiles original research.

 “I appreciate that Village Enterprise focuses on the poorest of the poor.
 Microloans don’t reach this population; micro-grants can.
 Micro-grants are the first rung on the economic ladder.”